 - Dropped-Call-Classifications - fixed, camper, traveller dropped-calls-classification per thresholds assigned by the operator.

 - Voice-Call-Classifications - fixed, camper, traveller voice-call-classification per thresholds assigned by the operator.
-Example: when a user disperses, during the period of observation, no more than (threshold=) 10% of his/her voice talk time (in minutes) at a location, the dispersion voice-call-classification of the user is traveler for the location.
+Example: when a user disperses, during the period of observation, no more than (threshold=) 10% of his/her voice talk time (in minutes) at a location, the dispersion voice-call-classification of the user is traveller for the location.